day50-dev/sidechat/README.md

 You can hook this into a hotkey.
 I think basically every WM updated in the past 20 years has hotkey configurable management these days.

+### **wtf.zsh**
-*   **wtf.zsh:** A tool designed to read a directory of files, describe their content, categorize their purposes and answer basic questions.
+A tool designed to read a directory of files, describe their content, categorize their purposes and answer basic questions.
 Example!

 ![un](https://github.com/user-attachments/assets/0fe52d11-cf79-45e1-ba3c-4bbbfba81610)